Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 - Open-source code transparency is part of your security policy

-- Built-in 2FA on every plan simplifies rollout for non-technical staff
+- Built-in 2FA on every paid plan simplifies rollout for non-technical staff

 Choose 1Password if: